osteele/p5-server/p5-analysis/README.md

 The API consists of three classes:

-- {@link Sketch} represents an sketch.
-This is at least a script file, and may also include an HTML file and additional scripts an  assets.
+- {@link Sketch} represents a sketch.
+This is at least a script file, and may also include an HTML file and additional scripts and assets.
 It is the interface to generate sketch files, find associated files, infer libraries, and scan directories for sketches that they contain.